Adult Learner Frequently Asked Questions (FAQs)

 How long will it take to get a tutor?

-It may take a few months to be placed with a tutor.
-In the meantime, there may be a class you can take.
+It may take a few months to be placed with a one on one tutor.
+In the meantime, we encourage you to join one of our online conversation classes.
+These are available 5 days a week and you can attend one or all the conversation classes.

 Do I have to take a written test to be in the program?